szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Self-explanatory.
 Also, The backstory of the sword heavily implies it was involved in the slaughter of many trolls.
 Therefore, the sword can completely destroy trolls on hit by causing +2 fire damage on hit to trolls only.

-### Make Staff of the Magi force a saving throw to dispel effects on hits (1390)
+### Make Staff of the Magi more balanced (1390)

-The dispel-on-hit thing is pretty cheesy so, yeah.
-That.
-Save vs. Spell at -2
+Staff of Magi is a little silly for two main reasons:

+- Always-dispel every hit
+- Automatic invisibility on equipping the weapon, leading to enough cheese to kill a lactose-intolerant elephant

+This alleviates the problem by making the invisibility on equip only affect the user once per turn at most, and adding a charge ability that lets you cast instead Mass Invisibility, a spell that gives all allies improved invisibility, which is an effect that can be pretty powerful in certain situations.

 ### Make Ir'revrykal more powerful (1410)